icmx/linux-guides/source/2-components/11-shell.md

 ### Prompt

 That thing you see from the left side of each command.
 It's intended to *prompt* your current status (or context) as a user in system.
-Bash prompt looks similar to this:
+Bash prompt mostly looks similar to this:

 ```
          it's all prompt